Home Storegate CLI Storegate CLI (sgcli) User Guide

 sgcli logout

-This will revoke the session on the server and remove your local credentials.
+This revokes the session on the server and deletes the local session file.

 3. Command Reference